NikosKakonas/Crossword-Puzzle-Solution/README.md

 # Requirements

-You need to install in your computer: python 3 and sre_yield (python library)
+You need to install in your computer:
+Python 3
+Sre_yield (python library)

 # Run the Program